Miguel Cabrera Player Props: Tigers vs. Rays

 - The Rays allowed 172 total home runs last season (1.1 per game) to rank 15th in baseball.

-- Eflin starts for the first time this season for the Rays.
+- Springs will make his first start of the season for the Rays.

-- In his last appearance on Sunday, Nov.
-6, the 28-year-old right-hander pitched in relief and went one scoreless inning against the Houston Astros.
+- The 30-year-old southpaw last appeared Tuesday, Oct.
+4 against the Boston Red Sox, when he started and went three innings.

 © 2023 Data Skrive.
 All rights reserved.